ARM-software/psa-api/doc/crypto/api/ops/signature.rst

 :cite:`FIPS205` defines twelve parameter sets which provide differing security strengths, trade-off between signature size and computation cost, and selection between SHA2 and SHAKE-based hashing.

 SLH-DSA keys are fairly compact, 32, 48, or 64 bytes for the public key, and double that for the key pair.
-SLH signatures are much larger than those for RSA and Elliptic curve schemes, between 7.8kB and 49kB depending on the selected parameter set.
+SLH-DSA signatures are much larger than those for RSA and Elliptic curve schemes, between 7.8kB and 49kB depending on the selected parameter set.
 An SLH-DSA signature has the structure described in :cite:`FIPS205` §9.2, Figure 17.

 See :cite:`FIPS205` §11 for details on the parameter sets, and the public key and generated signature sizes.

 The generation of an SLH-DSA key depends on the full parameter specification.
-The encoding of each parameter set into the key attributes is described in :secref:`slh-keys`.
+The encoding of each parameter set into the key attributes is described in :secref:`slh-dsa-keys`.

 :cite:`FIPS205` defines pure and pre-hashed variants of the signature scheme, which can either be hedged (randomized) or deterministic.
 Four algorithms are defined to support these variants: `PSA_ALG_SLH_DSA`, `PSA_ALG_DETERMINISTIC_SLH_DSA`, `PSA_ALG_HASH_SLH_DSA()`, and `PSA_ALG_DETERMINISTIC_HASH_SLH_DSA()`.